populse/mia_processes/docs/source/documentation/bricks/preprocess/mrtrix/MRGridRegrid.rst

 Performs changes of the voxel grid such as changing the resolution or location and orientation of the voxel grid.
 If the image is down-sampled, the appropriate smoothing is automatically applied using Gaussian smoothing unless nearest neighbour interpolation is selected or oversample is changed explicitly.
-T

 The resolution can only be changed for spatial dimensions.